 Dodo is a longstanding internet service provider (ISP) that’s become a popular choice for many Australians.
-Although the company previously offered a large range of NBN options, it’s recently streamlined its service to just NBN 25 and NBN 50.
+Although the company previously offered a large range of NBN options, it’s recently streamlined its service to NBN 25, NBN 50 and NBN 100 (to select customers).
 So what exactly does Dodo offer, and how does it compare to other NBN providers?

 Dodo NBN Plans

-- 12 months – no setup or modem fees (includes NBN-ready modem).
+- 12 months – no setup or modem fees (includes NBN-ready modem, which you’ll have to return if you cancel before 12 months).

 - Month-to-month – $120 modem fee, $24.90 p&h.

-An unlimited call pack to local/national/mobile numbers costs an extra $10 a month and international packs can be added from $15 a month, which includes 2000 minutes to 25 countries.
+An unlimited call pack to local/national/mobile numbers costs an extra $10 a month and international packs can be added from $15 a month, which includes 2000 minutes to 25 countries and only calls to Australian landline numbers.
+If you want calls to Australian mobile numbers as well as international calls, it will cost an extra $20 per month.
 As it stands, Dodo provides strong incentive to stick around for a while.
 Still, some may place value in flexibility and cough up the extra cash for a month-to-month plan.

 The following table shows all a selection of Dodo NBN plans on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest.
 Use our comparison tool to see all plans available on Canstar Blue’s database.
 This is a selection of products with links to a referral partner.